In 1450, just fifty years before the discovery of Brazil, an advisor to the King of France receives his pension.

 Unique piece.

-Advisor and chamberlain to the King of France Charles VII (1403 - 1461), Bérard de La Motte was one of the Lords of Guyenne, who supported the King of France during his reign (1422 - 1461).
-He lived at an important time in the history of France, inseparable from Joan of Arc, when France gradually reconquered the territories occupied by the English, the last being Guyenne (the Bordeaux region), mentioned in this letter, in 1453.
+Advisor and chamberlain to King Charles VII of France (1403-1461), Bérard de La Motte was one of the Lords of Guyenne who supported the King of France during his reign (1422-1461).
+He lived during an important moment in French history, inseparable from Joan of Arc, when France gradually reconquered territories occupied by the English, the last being Guyenne (the Bordeaux region), mentioned in this letter, in 1453.

-This note was written in the castle of Roquetaillade, near Bordeaux, one of the first 1,000 buildings declared historical monuments and protected by France in 1840.
+This note was actually written at the Roquetaillade castle, near Bordeaux, one of the first 1,000 buildings declared historical monuments and protected by France in 1840.

-This document is obviously remarkable for the historical period it describes, both for France and for Brazil: we can imagine that only 50 years later, Brazil was discovered by Cabral.
-In addition to the incredible 15th century handwriting, this document is remarkable for its condition, exceptional for a document that is 568 years old.
-It belonged to a renowned French collector, Léon Muller, an expert in French history (especially Napoleon).
+This document is obviously remarkable for the historical period it describes, both for France and for Brazil: we imagine that only 50 years later, Brazil was discovered by Cabral.
+Besides the incredible 15th-century calligraphy, this document is notable for its exceptional condition for a 568-year-old document.
+It belonged to a renowned French collector, Léon Muller, a specialist in French history (especially Napoleon).